Interested in a hands-on learning experience for developing LLM applications?

 Likewise, data science is an emerging field.
 Just a single program or bootcamp cannot help you to excel within the domain of data science, engineering, and analytics.
 You will have to keep learning and update your skillsets with short courses like Python for Data Science to remain competitive in the job market.
 This list of free crash courses can help you acquire a number of skills like Power BI, SQL, MLOps, and many others.

-Set of Data Science free crash courses
+Set of Data Science Free Crash Courses

 So, if you are the one who is already in a data science career or the one who is planning to make a transition, this set of free data science crash courses can help you all out in every possible way.
 Check them out:

-1. SQL crash course for beginners:
+1. SQL Crash Course for Beginners:

 This crash course can help beginners with no previous experience in SQL.
 By the end of this course, you will understand the difference between SQL and NoSQL, what is a database, the differentiation between MySQL, Oracle, PostgreSQL, SQL Server, and SQLite, how to find data in a database by writing a SQL query, and much more.

-2. Python crash course for Excel users:
+2. Python Crash Course for Excel Users:

 This course can assist all Excel users with no prior knowledge for Python.
 In this course, you will understand how Python is different from Excel as an open-source software tool, navigation & execution of codes in Jupyter Notebook, implementing useful packages for data analytics, and translating common Excel concepts such as cells, ranges, and tables to Python equivalents.

-3. Redis crash course for Artificial Intelligence and Machine Learning:
+3. Redis Crash Course for Artificial Intelligence and Machine Learning:

 If you have no experience with Redis, then this crash course is for you.
 This course covers the difference between Redis and SQL databases, key machine learning concepts and use cases Redis enables, data types and structures that can be stored in Redis, Redis as an online feature store, and Redis as a vector database for embeddings & neural search.

-4. MLOps crash course for beginners:
+4. MLOps Crash Course for Beginners:

-Do you have the basic knowledge of developing machine learning models in a Jupyter notebook setting?
-Then this course is a perfect fit for you.
 We will cover what is MLOps and machine learning pipelines, why is MLOps important, how to create and deploy a fully reproducible MLOps pipeline from scratch, and Learn the basics of continuous training, drift detection, alerts, and model deployment.

-5. Crash course on Naïve Bayes classification:
+5. Crash Course on Naïve Bayes Classification:

 Need an introduction to Naïve Bayes Classification?
 Then this short course will take you through the theory and coding examples.
 With this course, you should be able to acquire a strong understanding of this technique.